-The Western Cape has outstanding natural beauty and the unique plants, animals and ecosystems found here are characterised by high levels of diversity and endemism, that is, they are found nowhere else on the planet; a characteristic of global importance in the landscape known as the Cape Floristic Region (CFR).
-The CFR is globally recognised as one of the six1 floral kingdoms of the world and the most diverse, yet it is the smallest and the only one occurring in one country.
-The Western Cape is also characterised by a rich cultural heritage.
+The Western Cape has outstanding natural beauty and the unique plants, animals and ecosystems found here are characterised by high levels of diversity and endemism, that is, they are found nowhere else on the planet; a characteristic of global importance in the landscape known as the Greater Cape Floristic Region (GCFR).
+The GCFR is globally recognised as one of the six floral kingdoms of the world and the most diverse, yet it is the smallest and the only one occurring in one country.
+The GCFR is also characterised by a rich cultural heritage which reflects the dawn of modern humans and the development of rich cultures of hunter-gatherers and pastoralists who populated this ancient landscape.
 Extensive ancient cultural and rock-art sites throughout the Cape Fold Mountains and the associated coastal zone attest to this rich history.